Strep throat

 How is strep throat diagnosed?

-To help diagnose some complications that strep throat might cause, your doctor may also order a blood test.
+To help diagnose some complications that strep throat might cause, your doctor may also arrange a blood test.

 How is strep throat treated?

-Treatment for strep throat depends on your risk of complications, and how bad your symptoms are.
+Treatment for strep throat may include self-care at home, medicines or both — it depends on your risk of complications and how bad your symptoms are.

+Make sure you drink enough fluids, such as water or soup.
 If eating hurts your throat, don't force yourself to eat solid food.
-When you are able to eat, choose soft, healthy food .
-Proper nutrition can help your body fight the infection.
+When you are able to eat, choose soft, healthy food.

 You can also: